MhAnsari2/cyclistic-analysis-2024/README.md

 ### 7.1 Tools

-- Environment: SQL (BigQuery)
-- Input: 12-month CSVs for 2024
-- Output: a cleaned table `cleaned_combined_data` is made.
+BigQuery SQL was used for data processing.
+The input was the 12 monthly CSV data files for 2024, and the result was a single cleaned table called cleaned_combined_data.
+Later on the output from previous step is used as an input to visialize the results by utilizing the web based Tableau software.
+And finally, Github is where the final project is shared through.

 ### 7.2 Data Combining

-- All 12 monthly tables were imported.
+- Entire 12 monthly tables were imported.
 - Used `UNION ALL` to stack them into one table.
 - Retained only the relevant columns: IDs, timestamps, stations, coordinates, bike type, and `member_casual`.